emiilyxiia/emiilyxiia/README.md

 ### 🌆  About Me :

-I am a first-year student at Columbia University majoring in Computer Science!
+I am a second-year student at Columbia University majoring in Computer Science!

 <img src="https://github.com/emiilyxiia/emiilyxiia/blob/main/Screen%20Shot%202023-01-10%20at%208.08.40%20PM.png" alt="banner that says Hello World!
 Emily Xia" width="400">

-- 🖥️ My newfound passion for designing applications, programming and problem solving has led me to study CS.
+- 🖥️ My passion for designing applications, programming and problem solving has led me to study CS.
 Although I began with a more humanities-oriented background, I hope to integrate my artistic passions with these technical skills through creative computing and user/website design.
 Hence, I am working as an associate software engineer at the Spectator Publishing Company, parent company of Columbia Daily Spectator, CULPA.io, theShaft, and many more webapps.
 - 📖 Currently, I am taking Data Structures and Discrete Mathematics, with a plan to take Advanced Programming in C and C++ and Competitive Programming in sophomore year.
 - 🍀 2023 Goals
 - [X] Create a Github Profile using Markdown